RGu0000/Blog/README.md

 * Decorators, pagination
 * Customizing devise action
 * Preventing N+1 queries - with Bullet gem as a reminder/helper to use eager loading and with custom SQL queries for more complicated associations (e.g. deleting the User, his comments, articles, its comments, taggings and tags if there are no more articles assigned to it with as few queries as possible)
-* RSpec - almost 100% of code according to Simplecov gem is covered (including controllers, models, queries, services, form objects, decorators) - exact value depends on the current stage of implementing new features.
+* RSpec - almost 100% of code according to Simplecov gem is covered (including controllers, models, queries, services, form objects, decorators) - exact value of coverage depends on the current stage of implementation of new features.
 Mocks/stubs and factories were used as well while writing specs.
 * Code refactoring (to follow the principle of 'DRY' and meet Rubocop's requirements)
 * Debugging, debugging, debugging